Ogoni people

-The Ogonis are a people in the Rivers South East senatorial district of Rivers State, in the Niger Delta region of southern Nigeria.
+The Ogoni is an ethnic group located in Rivers South-East senatorial district of Rivers State, in the Niger Delta region of southern Nigeria.
 They number just over 2 million and live in a 404 sqmi homeland which they also refer to as Ogoniland.
 They share common oil-related environmental problems with the Ijaw people of the Niger Delta.

 The Ogoni rose to international attention after a massive public protest campaign against Shell Oil, led by the Movement for the Survival of the Ogoni People (MOSOP), which is also a member of the Unrepresented Nations and Peoples Organization (UNPO).

 Geography

 The territory is located in Rivers State near the coast of the Gulf of Guinea, east of the city of Port Harcourt.
-It extends across four Local Government Areas (LGAs) of Khana, Gokana, Eleme and Tai.
-Ogoniland is divided into the Six kingdoms: Babbe, Gokana, Ken-Khana, Nyo-Khana, Eleme and Tai.
+It extends across four Local Government Areas (LGAs) of Khana, Gokana, Tai and Eleme and, arguably but not certain Oyigbo.
+Ogoniland is divided into the six kingdoms: Babbe, Gokana, Ken-Khana, Nyo-Khana, Tai and Eleme.
 Nyo-Khana is on the East while Ken-Khana is on the west.

 Languages

-There are multiple languages spoken by the Ogoni.
-The largest is Khana, which mutually intelligible with the dialects of the other kingdoms, Gokana, Tae (Tẹẹ), and Baen Ogoi part of the linguistic diversity of the Niger Delta.
+There are multiple languages spoken by the Ogonis.
+The largest is Khana, which mutually intelligible with the dialects of the other kingdoms, Gokana, Tai (Tẹẹ), Eleme and Baen Ogoi part of the linguistic diversity of the Niger Delta.